yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 |                     | ID2 Tx2             | ID2 Tx2             |
 +---------------------+---------------------+---------------------+
 ```
-Although, there could be a situation that ID1's WAL begins with an LSN
-after the biggest available in the Leader's WAL.
-Either, for vinyl
-part of WAL can be referenced in .run files, hence can't be evicted by
+Although, in case undo log is not enough to cover the WAL inconsistence
-a simple WAL ignore.
-In such a case the ID1 needs a complete rejoin.
+with the new leader, the ID1 needs a complete rejoin.

 ### Snapshot generation.